Strengthening the Safety Net Grant

 This program strengthens and stabilizes access to health care for Michigan's uninsured and underinsured residents.
-Since 2005, we've awarded more than $10 million in grants so safety net clinics can care for the uninsured, underinsured and newly insured.
+Since 2005, we've awarded more than $11 million in grants so safety net clinics can care for the uninsured, underinsured and newly insured.

 Strengthening the Safety Net grantees

 Blue Cross Blue Shield of Michigan is proud to partner with these community clinics (PDF).
 Together they serve over 5,000 at-risk patients and are saving lives.

 Since 2006, Blue Cross Blue Shield of Michigan has been proud to partner with City on a Hill Health Clinic in Zeeland.
 The Zeeland community and clinic leaders work together to provide free care for the uninsured.
 More than 60 people volunteer, including 45 medical providers.
 These volunteers save lives.
 In over 1,000 patient visits, the clinic treated 549 people.
 The clinic offers general medical care, care for chronic illnesses, physical therapy, social services and enrollment support.
 These services have a huge impact on the community.

 In 2015, City on a Hill offered three free diabetes management classes to the community.
 Nurses and certified diabetes instructors teach these classes to reduce the burden of diabetes.
 They were able to help 15 people in 2015.
 City on a Hill hopes to increase this number as these classes become more popular.
 Those who attended all three classes received a pedometer, a farmer’s market gift certificate and a three month supply of glucose test strips.